 In November 2019, Tamatha became a “camper” at Campowerment — a gift she gave to herself to celebrate living through, and with, a cancer diagnosis.
 After four days at camp, she left feeling cancer-free in mind, body and spirit.

 Chelsea ran that retreat — her family’s business — days before her favorite person in the world — her “Grandy” — took her last breath.
 Chelsea dreaded that day her whole life, but because her family knew exactly how her Grandy wanted it, Chelsea and her loved ones were able to be completely transformed by the magic of Grandy’s death.
 And now they know how to access her within them, and through everything around them.

-Together, Tamatha and Chelsea began a journey to create something meaningful about a month later.
+Together, Tamatha and Chelsea began to create something meaningful about a month later.
 Since then, they’ve been building Grand Exit, conversation-starting conversations on living, dying & living on, for those who intend to be remembered.

 . . . . .